 Prevalence of Posttraumatic Stress Disorder DSM-5 309.81 (F43.10)

 Rates of PTSD are, unsurprisingly, higher among veterans, firefighters, cops, etc., who are more likely to or more often experience traumatic events.
 The highest rates are found among survivors of rape, captivity, military combat, and genocide.
 PTSD symptoms may vary across development, as children and adolescents generally display lower prevalence following exposure to traumatic events.
 However, PTSD can occur at any time and at any age, with symptoms typically beginning within the first 3 months of the trauma.

 Individuals suffering from posttraumatic stress disorder have a few effective treatment options.
 These include:

-- Cognitive therapy, which helps individuals understand thoughts and beliefs that may be harmful to
+- Cognitive behavioral therapy, which helps individuals understand thoughts and beliefs that may be harmful to them.

 - Exposure therapy, which helps individuals face the traumatic event and situations related to the event that they find frightening and come up with ways to cope.

 - Medication, which is used to help improve symptoms of PTSD.
 Antidepressants, anti-anxiety medications, and prazosin are all used by PTSD sufferers.